 - Let members know about upcoming events and opportunities they’ll miss out on if they do not renew.

 - If you have relevant industry information relating to current events, share it.
 Link to web pages on your website so they can easily access the content.

 Members need a reminder that it’s time to renew their membership.
 In fact, the Community Brands Member Loyalty Study found that 13 percent of lapsed members simply forgot to renew.
 Be sure to email members at least one month before their membership is due to renew to remind them that the time has come.

 To take it a step further, offer an option to automatically renew membership, with the membership fee charged to the member’s credit card.
 Your membership management software should allow you to set up this option, with corresponding automated emails that notify members when their membership has been renewed.

 In your emails, be sure to:

 - Offer an option for member feedback.
-It’s especially important to listen to your members during tough times, so include a link to a survey that asks them about their pain points.
+It’s especially important to listen to your members, so include a link to a survey that asks them about their pain points.
 This is a great way to understand your members better and determine what factors might influence their decision to renew.

 - Include a personal signature, and perhaps even a headshot, of your executive director or membership manager to close out your emails.
 This adds a personal touch that can be much more compelling than a “corporate” approach.